Depending on the product, different Grant Types are used as follows:

 Here’s each query parameter explained:

-• scope - One or more space-separated strings indicating which permissions the application is requesting.
-The specific OAuth API you’re using will define the scopes that it supports;
+- scope - One string indicating which permissions the application is requesting.
+The specific OAuth API you’re using will define the scope that it supports;

 When the user visits this URL, the authorization server will present them with a login page asking for user credentials.